Docker security

 • Since find has the SUID permission, you can leverage it to execute commands in the root context.

 • You should now see the contents of the /etc/shadow file.
 This file is not visible without root permissions.
-From here, you can leverage additional commands to execute more tasks and gain a high-privilege backdoor.
+You can leverage additional commands to execute more tasks and gain a high-privilege backdoor from here.

 privilege attacks